openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 Now that the database is connected, as changes are committed to the database, Debezium emits change event messages to Kafka topics.

-To see a list of the topics that Debezium creates, enter the following command:
+List the topics that Debezium has created:

 ``oc get kafkatopics``{{execute interrupt}}

-The preceding command shows us the topics that correspond to tables in the database:
+The output shows us the topics that correspond to tables in the database:

 ```bash
 NAME                                                                                   PARTITIONS   REPLICATION FACTOR